rhyslwells/Data-Archive/content/standardised/Feature Selection.md

 ---
-aliases:
+aliases: []
 category: ML
-date modified: 27-07-2025
+date modified: 1-08-2025
-tags:
-  - process
-  - modeling
-  - explainability
-  - evaluation
-  - selection
+tags: [evaluation, explainability, modeling, process, selection]
 ---
 Feature selection is to identify and retain the most relevant features for model training while ==removing irrelevant or redundant ones==.
 This helps in simplifying the model, reducing overfitting, and improving computational efficiency.